Skip to main contentA logo with &quat;the muse&quat; in dark blue text.

 Kyle Chang

-An above-and-beyond thank you email template
+Sample #3: An above-and-beyond thank-you email

 Hi Jamaal,